olivierpons/django_settings/README.md

 - if it's set in the environment.
 If not, raise an Exception = not continue
 - if what's in the variable is *exactly what you expect* (type checking, maybe more).

+To solve this, there are many approaches.

+There are some useful tools like [`django-configurations`][1]

+But if you work with [PyCharm][2], one of its biggest help is the auto-completion feature.
+Time gained.
+Efficiency.
+But if you use the previous tool:

+- you won't instant access to your variable declarations anymore (Ctrl-click)
+- no more possibilities to call auto-completion features

+That there are **no** "Django settings" libraries available that will keep PyCharm *"aware"* of all your settings variables (if you know one let me know, I'm interested!).

+...
+On the other side, if you want to keep your settings very simple (e.g. like you have when you start a new Django project), you won't be able to easily switch between development and production environments.

 ## django_settings: in the middle of two worlds.
 That's why I wrote `django_settings`: